nurbxfit/Scripting/README.md

 # Scripting
-Bunch of script wrote for fun,while learning
+Bunch of scripts wrote for fun,while learning